ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteF7/README.md

 ## Pinout

-The KakuteF7 comes in two varients.
+The KakuteF7 comes in two variants.
 One is an AIO (All-In-One) board, with OSD.
 The other is a smaller board without OSD.

 ### KakuteF7 Pinout